-- 1. Pursuant to the procedures and requirements contained in article 7 of this chapter, the zoning administrator may allow more than the specified floor area when one or more of the accessory buildings on a lot are designated as a rural accessory building. - 2.
-Pursuant to the procedures and requirements contained in article 7 of this chapter, the zoning administrator may allow more accessory buildings than what is specified when one or more of the accessory buildings on a lot are designated as a rural accessory building. - 3.
-In the case of a lot of record that has a width less than what is required in the zoning district in which such lot is located, the side yard setback for principal buildings shall be reduced proportionately to the ratio between the actual width of the lot and the minimum required width, provided that no setback shall be less than 10 feet. - 4.
-Some land uses that may be allowed in this zoning district may have more restrictive yard setback requirements than what is listed.
-Refer to the development standards in division 9 of this article. - 5.
-Lots abutting more restrictive district boundaries shall provide side and rear yards not less than those required in the more restrictive abutting districts.
-The street yards on the less restrictive district shall be modified for a distance of not more than 75 feet from the district boundary line so as to equal the average of the street yards required in both districts. - 6.
-R-1 Zoning District dimensional standards and allowable land uses as specified in Exhibit 8-1 shall apply to A-2 zoned lots with less than 5 acres.
+1. Pursuant to the procedures and requirements contained in article 7 of this chapter, the zoning administrator may allow more than the specified floor area when one or more of the accessory buildings on a lot are designated as a rural accessory building.

+2. Pursuant to the procedures and requirements contained in article 7 of this chapter, the zoning administrator may allow more accessory buildings than what is specified when one or more of the accessory buildings on a lot are designated as a rural accessory building.

+3. In the case of a lot of record that has a width less than what is required in the zoning district in which such lot is located, the side yard setback for principal buildings shall be reduced proportionately to the ratio between the actual width of the lot and the minimum required width, provided that no setback shall be less than 10 feet.

+4. Some land uses that may be allowed in this zoning district may have more restrictive yard setback requirements than what is listed.
+Refer to the development standards in division 9 of this article.

+5. Lots abutting more restrictive district boundaries shall provide side and rear yards not less than those required in the more restrictive abutting districts.
+The street yards on the less restrictive district shall be modified for a distance of not more than 75 feet from the district boundary line so as to equal the average of the street yards required in both districts.

+6. R-1 Zoning District dimensional standards and allowable land uses as specified in Exhibit 8-1 shall apply to A-2 zoned lots with less than 5 acres.

-R-1 Rural residential district (nonsubdivided) Single-family Nonresidential Lot size, minimum [3]: 43,000 sq. ft. for an unsewered lot; 12,000 sq. ft. for a sewered lot 43,000 sq. ft.
-Lot size, maximum: no limitation no limitation Lot width, minimum: 200 ft. for an unsewered lot; 85 ft. for a sewered lot 200 ft.
+R-1 Rural residential district (nonsubdivided) Single-family Garage Lot Nonresidential Lot size, minimum [3]: 43,000 sq. ft. for an unsewered lot; 12,000 sq. ft. for a sewered lot 3,192 sq. ft.
+43,000 sq. ft.
+Lot size, maximum: no limitation no limitation no limitation Lot width, minimum: 200 ft. for an unsewered lot; 85 ft. for a sewered lot 56 ft.
+200 ft.
 Road frontage, minimum: 33 ft.
+45 ft.
 200 ft. for an unsewered lot; 33 ft. for a sewered lot Separation between detached buildings, minimum: 10 ft.
 10 ft.
+10 ft.
 Yard setback: [6,7] Street yard, minimum: 30 ft.
 30 ft.
-Side yard, minimum: [5] 7 ft. on one side and 10 ft. on the other for a principal building; 3 ft. for a detached accessory building 7 ft. on one side and 10 ft. on the other for a principal building; 3 ft. for a detached accessory building Rear yard, minimum: 25 ft. for a principal building; 3 ft. for a detached accessory building or 5 ft. to an alley 25 ft. for a principal building; 3 ft. for a detached accessory building or 5 ft. to an alley Building height: Principal building, maximum: 35 ft.
-35 ft.
+30 ft.
+Side yard, minimum: [5] 7 ft. on one side and 10 ft. on the other for a principal building; 3 ft. for a detached accessory building 3 ft.
+7 ft. on one side and 10 ft. on the other for a principal building; 3 ft. for a detached accessory building Rear yard, minimum: 25 ft. for a principal building; 3 ft. for a detached accessory building or 5 ft. to an alley 3 ft.
+25 ft. for a principal building; 3 ft. for a detached accessory building or 5 ft. to an alley Building height: Principal building, maximum: 35 ft. n/a 35 ft.
 [4] Accessory building, maximum: 18 ft.
 18 ft.
-Floor area ratio, maximum: no limitation no limitation Floor area: Principal building, minimum: 1,000 sq. ft. of living space no limitation Accessory area, maximum: 1,800 sq. ft. plus 1 percent of the lot area in excess of the minimum lot size [1]; 1 percent of lot area for buildings related to household livestock 1,500 sq. ft. plus 1 percent of the lot area in excess of the minimum lot size [1] Number of detached accessory buildings, maximum: no limitation 2 [2]
+18 ft.
+Floor area ratio, maximum: no limitation no limitation no limitation Floor area: Principal building, minimum: 1,000 sq. ft. of living space not applicable no limitation Accessory area, maximum: 1,500 sq. ft. plus 1 percent of the lot area in excess of the minimum lot size [1]; 1 percent of lot area for buildings related to household livestock 1,500 sq. ft.
+1,500 sq. ft. plus 1 percent of the lot area in excess of the minimum lot size [1] Number of detached accessory buildings, maximum: no limitation one 2 [2]